 The analysis of the BHT method would be incomplete if real experiments were not analyzed.
-For this reason, we examined two sets of experimental data that had been used in our prior publications.[42-44] First, we tested the BHT against the data obtained from a commercial battery.[42, 44] The EIS spectrum was collected from a LiCoO2 battery (Ansmann 18650) at a 25% state of charge from 5 mHz to 600 Hz with 10 points per decade.
-The impedance spectrum is drawn in Figure 12 (a).
+For this reason, we examined two sets of experimental data that had been used in our prior publications.[43-45] First, we tested the BHT against the data obtained from a commercial battery.[43, 45] The EIS spectrum was collected from a LiCoO2 battery (Ansmann 18650) at a 25% state of charge from 5 mHz to 600 Hz with 10 points per decade.
+The impedance spectrum is drawn in Figure S5 (a).
 We first estimated the imaginary part of the spectrum using Bayesian regression.
-The estimated impedance data shows little deviation from the experimental measurement and falls within an extremely narrow credible band, see Figure 12 (b).
-For the obtained $Z{\rm H,re}$, the credible band only slightly enlarges to be observable and the deviations are still small, see Figure 12 (c).
-We further plotted the discrepancy between $Z{\rm H}$ and $Z{\rm exp}$ in Figure 12 (d), where clear deviations appear only at low frequencies for $f \leq 10^{-2}$ Hz.
+The estimated impedance data shows little deviation from the experimental measurement and falls within an extremely narrow credible band, see Figure S5 (b).
+For the obtained $Z{H,re}$, the credible band only slightly enlarges to be observable and the deviations are still small, see Figure S5 (c).
+We further plotted the discrepancy between Z_H and Z{exp} in Figure S5 (d), where clear deviations appear only at low frequencies for $f \leq 10^{-2}$ Hz.
 The distribution of residuals reflects this insight and is centered at the origin with small dissymmetric fringes around it.
 The scores in Table 3 also support the above assessment and suggest that the quality of the imaginary part of the spectrum is likely to be better than that of the real part.

-Lastly, we analyzed an EIS spectrum obtained from a symmetrical solid oxide fuel cell (SOFC) with 15% Sm-doped CeO2 (SDC) as the electrolyte and Ba{0.95}La{0.05}Fe{0.95}P{0.05}O{3- δ} (BLFP) as the electrode.[51]
-The impedance data were obtained at 700 °C under a synthetic air atmosphere (a mixture of N2:O2 in a 0.79:0.21 ratio) and a total pressure of 1 atm.
-The EIS measurement was conducted in a frequency ranging from 0.1 Hz to 2.47×104 Hz with 15 points per decade, as reported in Figure 13 (a).
-While we performed BHT regression for both the real and imaginary part of the experimental data, we only show the analysis of $Z{exp,im}$.
-As shown in Figure 13 (b), Bayesian regression is capable of capturing the imaginary part well with no notable discrepancy and a credible band too narrow to be observable.
-The high quality of the data is evident from Figure 13 (d), where a remarkably good match is observed between the $R{\infty} + Z{H,re}$ and the $Z{exp,im}$.
-We further show the residual between these two terms in Figure 13 (d).
-One can notice that the residual points are unimodally distributed with the center of the distribution placed near the origin.
+Lastly, we analyzed an EIS spectrum obtained from a symmetrical solid oxide fuel cell (SOFC) with 15% Sm-doped CeO2 (SDC) as the electrolyte and Ba{0.95}La{0.05}Fe{0.95}P{0.05}O{3- δ} (BLFP) as the electrode.[54]
+The impedance data were obtained at 700 °C under a synthetic air atmosphere (a mixture of N2 and O2 in a 0.79:0.21 ratio) and a total pressure of 1 atm.
+The EIS measurement was conducted in a frequency ranging from 0.1 Hz to 2.47×104 Hz with 15 points per decade, as reported in Figure 11 (a).
+While we performed BHT regression for both the real and the imaginary part of the experimental data, we only show the analysis of $Z{exp,im}$.
+As shown in Figure 11 (b), Bayesian regression is capable of capturing the imaginary part well with no notable discrepancy and a credible band too narrow to be observable.
+The high quality of the data is evident from Figure 11 (d), where a remarkably good match is observed between the $R{\infty} + Z{H,re}$ and the $Z{exp,im}$.
+We further show the residual between these two terms in Figure 11 (d).
+One can notice that the residuals are unimodally distributed with the center of the distribution placed near the origin.
 The high quality of the impedance data is further confirmed by the scores listed in Table 3, which indicate strong compliance with the HT.